shenando/github-search/README.md

 ## Optimizations

 Though it is a small project and state management is realatively straight forwards, the app could be improved with the use of Redux.
 If I had more time I would have also really liked to add the users repos into the information card, though that would have required a third data request.
 There are some bugs with the pagination as well which I think could be improved with time - I think this relates to how the data is interacting with the deployment environment - but luckily the next/prev buttons work great!
-Finally, I really wanted to use the react-paginate package, but I had difficulty implementing it due to my app's structure.
+I really wanted to use the react-paginate package, but I had difficulty implementing it due to my app's structure.
+Finally, I started to incorporate routes but ran out of time - so I removed them.
+I'd love to go back and make it so each time you click on a user it brings you to a new page with more info/links.

 ## Lessons Learned: